Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Infection: Active bacterial infection in joint or surrounding tissues

-- Severe Osteoporosis: High risk of fracture with mobilization
+- Severe Osteoporosis: High risk of fracture with mobilisation

-- Joint Dislocation: Until properly reduced and stabilized
+- Joint Dislocation: Until properly reduced and stabilised

 Relative Contraindications: